 Last Updated on

-A simple rustic summer dish, perfect for a light lunch or picnics.
+A simple rustic summer dish, this tasty Panzanella is perfect as a light lunch or picnics.

 Panzanella is not only a popular summer dish in Florence, but throughout central Italy.
 Over the next couple of days (in mid-August), Lamoli, and Onelli small towns in Italy, will celebrate the Sagra della panzanella!
 In Monterotondo, Lazio it is held on the first Sunday of July.

-Remove any sharp flavour from the onions by soaking them in water and vinegar, so they become sweet.
+- First, remove any sharp flavour from the onions by soaking them in water and vinegar, so they become milder.

-Then salt the tomatoes and leave to rest for a while so the liquid drains out – this flavours the dressing nicely.
+- Then salt the tomatoes and leave to rest for a while so the liquid drains out and the tomato juices combine with the flavours of the dressing.

-Panzanella can be enjoyed as a main dish or as a side.
+Panzanella can be enjoyed as a main or side dish.

 - 2 slices of stale Tuscan bread eg. a dry country loaf